barruumrex/elixir_hack_night/hack_bot/README.md

 ### Create a bot on Slack

-Creating a bot requires admin privileges in the Slack organization.
+Creating a bot requires admin privileges in your Slack organization.
 If you're already an admin, continue with the following instructions.
-Otherwise, ask hack night organizer for help or create your own Slack team to experiment in.
+Otherwise, ask your hack night organizer for help or create your own Slack team to experiment in.

-Create and configure a new bot
+#### Create and configure a new bot

 *  [Create a new bot](https://my.slack.com/services/new/bot)
 *  Make sure you're on the correct Slack account.
 The selection is in the upper right corner